AI Tools reviews

 After putting HeyGen lip sync through its paces with Japanese, Italian, and Chinese translations using just the free plan, I'm genuinely impressed.
 Is it perfect?
 No. Is it kind of mind-blowing that I can make myself speak convincing Japanese without knowing more than "arigato"?
 Absolutely.

-For content creators looking to test international waters without spending money upfront, HeyGen's free plan is a gift.
+For content creators looking to test international waters without spending money upfront, HeyGen's free plan remains a gift.
 You can properly test whether your content style works with the technology before investing in a subscription.

 The technical requirements are strict but reasonable.
 Clean audio, good lighting, one speaker facing the camera – these aren't big asks for serious content creators.
 Meet these requirements, and HeyGen lip sync delivers results that would have seemed like science fiction just a few years ago.